California college student goes missing in Yosemite

-LOS ANGELES Authorities combed Yosemite National Park in California on Monday for a 22-year-old college student who disappeared after walking away from the rest of his group during a weekend trip into back-country areas of the park.
+LOS ANGELES Authorities combed California's Yosemite National Park on Monday for a 22-year-old college student who disappeared over the weekend after declining to join fellow students on a long back-country hike.

-John Paul Chaufan Field, a senior at the University of California at Santa Cruz, was last seen at mid-morning on Saturday at a campsite near Kibbie Lake in the park's Hetch Hetchy area, Yosemite spokesman Scott Gediman said.
+John Paul Chaufan Field, a student at the University of California at Santa Cruz, was last seen on Saturday morning in the Hetch Hetchy area of the nearly 1,200-square-mile (3,100-square-kilometre) park, Yosemite spokesman Scott Gediman said.

-Chaufan Field had hiked there with a group of about 10 other students on Friday, but walked away alone after breakfast on Saturday and was still gone when the rest of the students set off for day hikes, Gediman said.

-When he was still missing early the next morning, several students hiked out to contact park rangers, Gediman said.
+He was reported missing early the next morning when his fellow students returned from their hike and found him gone, his backpack and other gear still at the campsite, Gediman said.
+It wasn't clear if Chaufan Field had food or water.

 "Yesterday, we did more of a hasty search and when he wasn't found the decision was made to ramp it up with helicopters and more search teams," Gediman said, adding that about 50 people were now combing the park for Chaufan Field.